Aliiatt/Projects-/devops/hands-on/Ansible/ansible-04-directory-layout-starategy-errors/README.md

-# Hands-on Ansible-04: Creating directory layout, error handling and controlling execution with starategies in ansible
+# Hands-on Ansible-04: Creating directory layout, error handling and controlling execution with strategies in ansible

 The purpose of this hands-on training is to give students the knowledge of best parctices in ansible playbooks.